 Rewilding Britain established the network to bring people together, but it is made up of independent members all doing different things in their own ways.

 Network members meet agreed criteria, which certify that their ambitions are true to rewilding.
+We will also be assessing larger projects to ensure that they meet these principles.
 We have a reference group, comprising 10 members, which helps to inform the future developments of the network.

 Members get access to: a private online discussion forum where they can share knowledge and seek advice; unique events and webinars; an expert directory; and a range of technical guides.
 Members have the option to feature on our rewilding project map.